- Places to Explore

 It's hard to not feel as though you're climbing up to heaven when you visit Sacred Heart Basilica, the white castle in the sky, perched atop Montmartre.
 The French government commissioned it in 1873 to symbolize the return of self-confidence after the devastating years of the Commune and Franco-Prussian War; and architect Paul Abadie employed elements from Romanesque and Byzantine styles when designing it—a mélange many critics dismissed as gaudy.
 Construction lasted until World War I, and the church was finally consecrated in 1919.

-Many people come to Sacré-Coeur to admire the superlative view from the top of the 271-foot-high dome, the second-highest point in Paris after the Eiffel Tower.
+Many people come to Sacré-Coeur to admire the superlative view from the top of its 271-foot-high dome.
 If you opt to skip the climb up the spiral staircase, the view from the front steps is still ample compensation for the trip.

 Inside, expect another visual treat—namely the massive golden mosaic set high above the choir.
 Created in 1922 by Luc-Olivier Merson, Christ in Majesty depicts Christ with a golden heart and outstretched arms, surrounded by various figures, including the Virgin Mary and Joan of Arc.
 It remains one of the largest mosaics of its kind.
 Also worth noting are the seemingly endless vaulted arches in the basilica's crypt; the portico's bronze doors, decorated with biblical scenes; and the stained-glass windows, which were installed in 1922, destroyed by a bombing during World War II (there were miraculously no deaths), and later rebuilt in 1946.
 In the basilica's 262 foot-high campanile hangs La Savoyarde, one of the world's heaviest bells, weighing about 19 tons.